longo-andrea/100-days-of-code/log.md

 - I studied Decorator and Proxy Design pattern, and implemented with Java.

 **Thoughts:** Tomorrow I'll start with final project of the course.

+### Day 83: December 24, 2019

+**Today's Progress**:
+- Today I started with final Vue project of Udemy course, and I'll finish it in 3 days.
+I have to make a simple stock trader, actually the point is only to put all together.
+No noting points, I just setup up the workspace, create the components and set the routes.

+**Thoughts:** Tomorrow I'll going on with final project of the course.

+### Day 84: December 25, 2019

+**Today's Progress**:
+- Today I went on with final Vue project.
+Made the header and navigation components, then I set up the stock component, and the stocks page.

+**Thoughts:** Tomorrow I'll going on with final project of the course.